-Informal but persistent process Process type
+Process type Informal but persistent process

-Rationale -> Link to national level; no external support mechanism; culture of signing Although the agreement was not supported by any formally-established mechanism, it is clearly embedded in a culture of signing agreements in this local and in this timeframe.
-The agreement supports a previous ceasefire implemented din the area and is part of a choreography of documents aimed at bringing an end to violent clashes in and around
+Rationale -> Link to national level; no external support mechanism; culture of signing Although the agreement was not supported by any formal mechanism at the national/regional level, it is embedded in a culture of signing (and supporting) agreements in this locale and in this timeframe (August/September 2018).
+The agreement mentions that the parties "Support[ing] the [previous] agreement that was signed between the parties in the Zawiyah municipality, which was sponsored by the United Nations delegation [...]".

-Tripoli.
+Is there a Yes documented link to a national peace

-Is there a Yes documented link to a national peace process?
+process?